Reviews of Full Metal Panic! (2002) and related work

 A young soldier does a terrible job of innocuously protecting a girl his age.
 The story moves from there to a hostage situation, mecha battles in a fictionalized Middle East and whatnot.

 Mecha action, with some romance and plenty of comedy.
 Studio Gonzo.
 Some ugly mecha and very uneasy mixtures of moods.
 Way too silly to be taken seriously where it wants to be.
-Manga-based.
+Based on a comic.

 ‣ Full Metal Panic?
 Fumoffu (2003)